blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/DevOps/Kubernetes.md

 Kubernetes/K8s are container orchestration systems.

 ### Architecture
-Software and Libs
+- Software and Libs
-Containers
+- Containers
-Pods
+- Pods - The smallest deployable units that you can create and manage in Kubernetes
-ReplicaSets
+- ReplicaSets
-Deployments
+- Deployments
-Namespaces
+- Namespaces
-Kubernetes
+- Kubernetes
-Servers
+- Servers

 ### Implementations:
 - Borg (Google)